Maurice Dease: Military career

-Dease won the first Victoria Cross to be awarded in the Great War and he received it on the first day of the first significant British encounter in that war.
+Dease was awarded the first Victoria Cross in the Great War and he received it on the first day of the first significant British encounter in that war.

 When Lieutenant Dease had been mortally wounded, Private Sidney Godley offered to defend the Railway Bridge while the rest of the section retreated and was also awarded the VC.
 He was taken prisoner of war.

 H. C. O'Neill wrote this account in The Royal Fusiliers in the Great War.

 "The machine gun crews were constantly being knocked out.
 So cramped was their position that when a man was hit he had to be removed before another could take his place.
 The approach from the trench was across the open, and whenever a gun stopped Lieutenant Maurice Dease... went up to see what was wrong.
 To do this once called for no ordinary courage.
 To repeat it several times could only be done with real heroism.
 Dease was badly wounded on these journeys, but insisted on remaining at duty as long as one of his crew could fire.
 The third wound proved fatal, and a well deserved VC was awarded him posthumously.
 By this time both guns had ceased firing, and all the crew had been knocked out.
 In response to an inquiry whether anyone else knew how to operate the guns Private Godley came forward.
 He cleared the emplacement under heavy fire and brought the gun into action.
 But he had not been firing long before the gun was hit and put completely out of action.
 The water jackets of both guns were riddled with bullets, so that they were no longer of any use.
 Godley himself was badly wounded and later fell into the hands of the Germans.

 Dease is buried at St Symphorien Military Cemetery, 2 kilometres east of Mons, in Belgium.
 He is remembered with a plaque under the Nimy Railway Bridge, Mons and in Westminster Cathedral.
 His name is also commemorated on the Wayside Cross at the Catholic priory in Woodchester, near Stroud, Gloucestershire, where his aunt, Lady Mostyn, was a parishioner.
 He is further commemorated on a cross at Exton, Rutland and on a plaque installed in St Martin's Church, Culmullen, County Meath, Ireland.
 His Victoria Cross is displayed at the Royal Fusiliers Museum in the Tower of London.
 Victoria Cross holders are being honoured with commemorative paving stones; Dease's was the first to be unveiled on 23 August 2014 at Glasnevin Cemetery, Dublin.

 He was portrayed in the BBC Three series Our World War (2014) by Dominic Thorburn.